 Hardy annuals can be sown direct outside, where they are to flower.
-These do best on ‘poor’ soil, so do not enrich it with fertiliser.
+These do best on ‘poor’ soil, so don’t enrich it with fertiliser.
 Half-hardy annuals such as dahlias and cleome, and perennials are best sown under glass at this time of year.

 Here are just some of the flowers that you can start to sow in March.